This delicious chocolate chip cake is full of fudge filling and layered high for a really delicious cake.

 - Unwrap cakes when you remove them from the freezer and allow them to thaw for 15 minutes.

 - Place first cake onto cake plate, )ideally on top of a swivel rounder for easy decorating)

-- Pipe around the edge of cake creating a damn for fudge to stay onto cake and not drip out sides.
+- Pipe around the edge of cake creating a damn for fudge to stay on the cake and not drip outsides.

-- Place second layer of cake and repeat with frosting damn and fudge.
+- Place the second layer of cake and repeat with frosting damn and fudge.

-- Then place third layer of cake on top and crumb coat cake.
+- Then place the third layer of cake on top and crumb coat cake.

-- Place in fridge so it firms up.
+- Place in the fridge so it firms up.